-Are the proposed objectives North American in scope?
+• Are the proposed objectives North American in scope?
 In other words, how are the proposed results relevant to protecting the environment in North America?
 (For example, what would Council members announce to the press at the successful completion of this project?)

 This project will provide important information at the North American scale to help understand and quantify the carbon cycle and provide policy-relevant analyses about possible strategies for mitigating climate change through coastal/marine ecosystem management, including the protection of coastal habitats as carbon sinks and the reduction of emissions from coastal degradation.
-The project will enhance the collaboration among North American scientists, coastal managers, and policy-makers involved in modeling terrestrial and aquatic systems in accordance with IPCC guidelines; coordinate land cover mapping using satellites; and support mapping and research (particularly in seagrass meadows) to fill key knowledge gaps on the extent and condition of blue carbon ecosystems, particularly seagrasses, and (with additional funding) to also help us improve our understanding of soil carbon and carbon density in seagrass ecosystems.
+The project will enhance the collaboration among North American scientists, coastal managers, and policy-makers involved in modeling terrestrial and aquatic systems in accordance with IPCC guidelines; coordinate land cover mapping using satellites; and support mapping and research (particularly in seagrass meadows) to fill key knowledge gaps on the extent and condition of blue carbon ecosystems, particularly seagrasses, and to also help us improve our understanding of soil carbon and carbon density in seagrass ecosystems.

-What specific, clear and tangible results will be achieved and how will progress toward each result be measured over time?
+• What specific, clear and tangible results will be achieved and how will progress toward each result be measured over time?
 Identify performance measures to be used to indicate success at reaching all outcomes and/or performance.

-The project will produce the following outputs: new maps and data on the location and characteristics of seagrass blue carbon habitats in North America; development (in writing) of the conservation methodology for a voluntary carbon market; and expanded guidelines, including a detailed analysis of policy opportunities in each country where blue carbon benefits can be leveraged for coastal habitat conservation, which will contribute to supporting coastal managers with best practices to protect, manage and restore blue carbon habitats.
-Progress will be measured through: 1) in the short term, the strengthening of a North American experts group linking blue carbon and land cover experts, the development of a cooperative work plan for this group, and a workshop held with partners to develop the planned outputs; 2) in the medium term, improved North American seagrass maps in key areas identified as gaps in the Phase I mapping effort; 3) in the long term, the dissemination of geographically-specific guidelines, based on recent policy analysis, for coastal managers about best opportunities and practices to protect, manage and restore blue carbon habitats.
+The project will produce the following outputs: new maps and data on the location and characteristics of seagrass blue carbon habitats in North America, as well as new data on the carbon storage and sequestration of these newly mapped seagrass areas in all three countries; development (in writing) of the conservation methodology for a voluntary carbon market; and expanded guidelines, including a detailed analysis of policy opportunities in each country where blue carbon benefits can be leveraged for coastal habitat conservation, which will contribute to supporting coastal managers with best practices to protect, manage and restore blue carbon habitats.
+Progress will be measured through: 1) in the short term, the strengthening of a North American experts group linking blue carbon and land cover experts, the development of a cooperative work plan for this group, and a workshop held with partners to develop the planned outputs; 2) in the medium term, improved North American seagrass maps and carbon data in key areas identified as gaps in the Phase I mapping effort; 3) in the long term, the dissemination of geographically-specific guidelines, based on recent policy analysis, for coastal managers about best opportunities and practices to protect, manage and restore blue carbon habitats.
 Ultimately, the project will demonstrate success through the uptake of the improved knowledge base and original tools, including market-based and non-market-based mechanisms, by the blue carbon community and related experts, to inform blue carbon science and blue carbon habitat management, in the context of climate change mitigation and adaptation.